City-Sponsored Grant Programs

 - Download the Housing Assistance Programs Chart (PDF) for detailed information.

-To participate in the City's grant or paint programs, homeowners must be owner-occupants, current on property taxes or on an approved payment plan with the Cuyahoga County Treasurer’s Office, and meet these income guidelines:
+To participate in the City's grant or paint programs, homeowners must be owner-occupants, current on property taxes or on an approved payment plan with the Cuyahoga County Treasurer’s Office, and must be at or below these household incomes:

 For more information, email or call Colin Compton, the City's Neighborhood and Housing Specialist, at 216-491-1333.
 Learn more about these City grants below.